thombashi/pytest-md-report/README.rst

                             margin size for each cells. defaults to 1. you can also specify the value with PYTEST_MD_REPORT_MARGIN
                             environment variable.
+      --md-report-zeros={number,empty}
+                            rendering method for results of zero values. number: render as a digit number (0). empty: not rendering. defaults to number. you can also specify the value with PYTEST_MD_REPORT_ZEROS environment variable.

 ini-options
 --------------------------------------------